eslachance/enmap/README.md

 ### Q: What is "Persistent"?

-**A**: With the use of the optional providers modules, any data added to the Enmap is stored not only in temporary memory but also backed up in a local file database.
-This does not require a server.
-Saving things in memory enables faster code, but it may take more memory.
+**A**: With the use of the optional providers modules, any data added to the Enmap is stored not only in temporary memory but also backed up in a local database.

 ### Q: How big can the Enmap be?